ansiblebook/ansible_role_ssh/README.md

 ## Algorithm recommendations

-The recommended crypto is configured when the `STRICT` crypto_policy is selected:
+The recommended crypto is configured in sshd_config when the `STRICT` crypto_policy is selected for a platform without crypto policy support, otherwise the STRICT policy is installed and configured with `update-crypto-policy`.

 - `Ciphers: chacha20-poly1305@openssh.com,aes256-gcm@openssh.com,aes128-gcm@openssh.com,aes256-ctr,aes192-ctr,aes128-ctr`
 - `HostKeyAlgorithms: ssh-ed25519-cert-v01@openssh.com,ssh-ed25519`